DZ8540/Custom-checkbox/README.md

 ## Instruction:
 1. Text value print in last span in the component.
 2. No id attribute required for input.
-3. Input maintains checked attribute and instance method.
+3. Input maintains checked attribute.
-4. Input maintains disabled attribute and instance method.
+4. Input maintains disabled attribute.
 5. Component maintains data-name attribute, to you can set component name.
-6. Component maintains event subscribes with instance's 'on' method.
+6. There are methods.

 ## Example
 ### HTML